Spring Flower Hunt with Preschoolers

-The flowers are beautiful and especially at this time of year.
+The flowers are beautiful and especially at that time of year.
 Almost everything was in bloom and you start to feel like you are in a field of wild flowers until you look up and realize, wait - I'm in the middle of downtown Jackson.

 At first we walked around.
 My daughter really likes to smell flowers so she had to sniff each kind.
 Then she asked to draw in her sketch book so I got them out and they both sat down to draw.

 They talked as they drew about the parts of the flowers.

 I love hearing their insights.
 These slow moments help me think.
 I brainstorm other ways to visit flowers, times we could return to these, or ways to revisit their drawings as well.

 The Bambini Field Guide inspires simple adventures with young children.